HUM 101. Forms and Ideas in Humanities (3)

-Prerequisites: Course is limited to Pre-Credential and ITEP-Junior Option students; Junior Standing.
+Prerequisites: Course is limited to Pre-Credential and ITEP Junior option students; Junior standing.
 Focusing on the elements required for success in integrating subject matter knowledge from multiple disciplines in preparation for a career in teaching, this course is an introduction to the academic and professional requirements for a Liberal Studies pre-credential major.
-Students will deepen their understanding of the 8 required subject matter areas (Language Arts, Mathematics, Science, History/Social Studies, Child Development, Visual and Performing Arts, Health and Physical Education), in the context of their University-based curriculum and of the Academic Content Standards and State Curriculum Frameworks for grades K-8.
+Students will deepen their understanding of the eight required subject matter areas (Language Arts, Mathematics, Science, History/Social Studies, Child Development, Visual and Performing Arts, Health and Physical Education), in the context of their university-based curriculum and of the Academic Content Standards and State Curriculum Frameworks for grades K-8.
 Research and technology skills required for teachers are introduced and practiced.
 (Letter Grade only)

 LRS 333.
 Perspectives on Literacy (3)

 Prerequisite: ENGL 301.
 Corequisites: LRS 433/F. This course examines topics related to the development of reading and writing—what people frequently refer to as literacy.
 These topics range from how the organization of the human brain integrates its design for language with the cognitive demands of representing language in print to understanding the roles of human interaction and culture in the development of early literacy.